Avokadoen/ecez/README.md

 ### <a name="queries"></a> Queries

-You can query the storage instance for components and filter out instances components are paired with unwanted components, as in beloning to the same entity.
+You can query the storage instance for components and filter out instances of components that are paired with unwanted components.

 #### Example